 Pitzer/Weeks Scholarship

-On May 18, 2024, we hosted the 46th annual Pitzer/Weeks Vocal Competition at Tagney Jones Hall in the Seattle Opera House.
+On May 10, 2025, we hosted the 47th annual Pitzer/Weeks Vocal Competition at Tagney Jones Hall in the Seattle Opera House.
 We are grateful to the Seattle Opera, and especially Sara Litchfield, the Associate Director of Youth Learning Programs which includes Teen Vocal Studio, for partnering with us to provide the wonderful space for this year’s concert.
-Ten local high school students competed for the chance to win one of three vocal coaching scholarships.
+Twelve local high school students competed for the chance to win one of three vocal coaching scholarships.

 By early March, we send application details to high school choir directors and private coaches in the Greater Seattle area, including the Seattle Opera’s Teen Vocal Studio.
 The event typically occurs in May of each year.
 If you would like to be added to our mailing list for this event, please send us a message using our contact form here.